MicrosoftDocs/bi-shared-docs/reference-docs/index.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Conceptual schema definition language (CSDL)</h3>
-                                                    <p>CSDL is An XML-based language that describes entities, relationships, and functions in multidimensional and tabulat models at the 1103 and lower compatibility levels.
-CSDL is defined as part of the Entity Data Framework.
-The BI annotations are an extension designed to support data modeling using Analysis Services.</p>
+                                                    <p>An XML-based language that describes entities, relationships, and functions in tabular models 1103 and lower compatibility levels and multidimensional models.
+Defined as part of the Entity Data Framework.</p>
                                                     <p>**Applies to:** SQL Server Analysis Services</p>
                                                 </div>
                                             </div>